sshahar1/SpringBootWorkshopGradle/README.md

 Congratulations on finishing all exercises.
 If time is left add a database service to your controller

 [This](https://www.baeldung.com/spring-boot-h2-database) can help you get started.

+# Day 2
+## Phase 1
+Welcome to day 2 of the Spring training.
+You tasks are:
+1. Convert this web application to an application that consumes student instances from a Kafka topic.
+2. Add another microservice with a REST controller that receives student instances and pushes them into a Kafka topic.
+3. Run the entire application with a Kafka cluster

+For Kafka feel free to use this distribution (requires Docker) https://github.com/wurstmeister/kafka-docker